Rebel Wilson Is Slim, Trim, And ‘Back To Work’ In Stunning Mirror Selfie

 “You have always been beautiful.
 Your humor has made me smile and laugh so hard it hurt.
 No matter what size you are I am happy that you are.
 Keep up your own worth!” a follower encouraged.

-“Don’t get [too]skinny gurl,” joked one user, noting the shocking progress the actress has made.
+“Don’t get [too] skinny gurl,” joked one user, noting the shocking progress the actress has made.

 Rebel hasn’t been afraid to share the details of her trimmed-down figure lately, sporting numerous glamorous dresses and stylish pieces.
 As The Inquisitr reported, Rebel took a trip with her new flame, Jacob Busch, last week, rubbing shoulders with royalty at the Monte-Carlo Gala for Planetary Health.
 The Pitch Perfect actress dazzled in a fuchsia-colored gown on that trip, showing off her curvy frame as the sheath hugged her hips and fell elegantly to the floor.